Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Continual learning in natural and artificial intelligence

-\begin{itemize} \item \textit{\textbf{Encoding task sequences:}} Encoding takes place in brain areas such as the prefrontal cortex (PFC), anterior cingulate cortex (ACC) and basal ganglia, where representations of task sequences are stored and retrieved, allowing for the flexible execution of complex multi-step behaviors \citep{jin_shaping_2015, takeuchi_cingulate-motor_2022, tanji_role_1994}.
-Such processes involve the formation of associations between contextual cues, specific actions and their outcomes, facilitated by synaptic plasticity mechanisms (e.g., LTP and LTD). \item \textit{\textbf{Updating task representations:}} As new information is encountered, the brain updates its internal models of the task environment by modifying existing representations or creating new ones.
-Neuromodulators may play crucial roles in such model-based learning processes, signaling the need for behavioral adjustments and triggering synaptic changes necessary to adapt to changing circumstances \citep{akam_what_2021}. \item \textit{\textbf{Maintaining task fidelity:}} To ensure stable execution of learned task sequences, the brain needs to avoid catastrophic forgetting.
-Some regularization methods in ANN learning are able to achieve this and exhibit parallels with NMDA-mediated plasticity and the clustering of closely related synapses in biological neurons \citep{acharya_dendritic_2022, bono_modeling_2017, kastellakis_linking_2016, limbacher_emergence_2020, pagkalos_leveraging_2024}.
-However, while these methods have demonstrated exceptional fidelity in supervised image classification tasks, their broader potential remains unexplored across a wider range of real-world applications. \end{itemize}
+\begin{itemize} \item \textit{\textbf{Encoding task sequences.}} Encoding takes place in areas such as the prefrontal cortex (PFC), anterior cingulate cortex (ACC) and basal ganglia, where representations of task sequences are stored and retrieved, allowing for flexible execution of complex multi-step behaviors \citep{jin_shaping_2015, takeuchi_cingulate-motor_2022, tanji_role_1994}.
+Such processes involve the formation of associations between contextual cues, and specific actions and their outcomes, facilitated by synaptic plasticity mechanisms such as long-term potentiation and depression. \item \textit{\textbf{Updating task representations.}} As new information comes in, the brain updates its internal models of the task environment by modifying existing representations or creating new ones.
+Neuromodulators support these processes through signaling the need for behavioral adjustments and triggering synaptic changes necessary to adapt to changing circumstances \citep{akam_what_2021}. \item \textit{\textbf{Maintaining task fidelity.}} To ensure stable storage of learned task sequences, the brain needs to avoid catastrophic forgetting.
+Some regularization methods in ANN exhibit parallels with NMDA-mediated plasticity and clustering of closely related synapses in biological neurons \citep{acharya_dendritic_2022, bono_modeling_2017, kastellakis_linking_2016, limbacher_emergence_2020, pagkalos_leveraging_2024}.
+However, while they have demonstrated fidelity in supervised image classification tasks, their potential remains unexplored. \end{itemize}